The success or failure of a company, putting aside the random factor of luck, is at least 70% attributed to the founder.

-With a good acumen on the art of sales and marketing, a founder can overcome many other weaknesses such as operational and cash flow constraints by continuously coming up with product positioning, customer segmentation and marketing strategies to drive top line revenue.
+With a good acumen on the art of sales and marketing, a startup founder can overcome many other weaknesses such as a lack of funding or SME loan financing, by continuously coming up with product positioning, customer segmentation and marketing strategies to drive top line revenue.

 Business sense is often forged out of experience in the field and is a kind of intuition a seasoned entrepreneur possesses.
 A leader with good business sense can make timely and pragmatic decisions.

 Business acumen is usually forged over years of front line experience in the trenches and rarely comes intuitively to an individual.

 A good entrepreneur knows when and what to focus his limited resources on and what are the trivial matters to be delegated.
 He/she has impeccable timing and the uncanny ability to capture just the right timing for expansion and when to exit investments before an economic drought.

 A businessman with a strong business sense often can spot trends most do not see and act on them decisively at the most opportune time.

 Management is the art of people management, the establishment of authorization and control systems, and the implementation of corporate standards in a company.
 Good management should firstly ensure that the responsibilities and scope of every role in the company is clearly defined.